UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/test_manual.md

 refreshed).
 To revert the undo, click on the "Redo" button (A- will revert to AB+ once refreshed.).

 #### AC6
-To show the History of the particular Person, click on the "History" button on the side bar and a table should appear with the time, type and description log of each action that the Person has done.
+To show the History of the particular Client, click on the "History" button on the side bar and a table should appear with the time, type and description log of each action that the Client has done.

 #### AC7
 Go to the "View Profile" page.
-If the Person has died, then the age of the Person at death should be displayed at the "Age" label.
+If the Client has died, then the age of the Client at death should be displayed at the "Age" label.
 To test this, you can set the "Date of Death" field to a time on or before the current day.
 The calculated age will show where the "Age" label is.

 #### AC8
 The BMI is calculated with a simple formula of: (weight / (height^2)).
-To test this, edit and save the "Height" and "Weight" fields of a Person in the "View Profile" panel, and then the BMI will be shown next to the BMI label.
+To test this, edit and save the "Height" and "Weight" fields of a Client in the "View Profile" panel, and then the BMI will be shown next to the BMI label.

 ## Story 11
 #### AC1
-The steps on Story 10, AC1 can be used to create a Person profile.
+The steps on Story 10, AC1 can be used to create a Client profile.
 Once completed, you will be redirected to the "View Profile" panel.
-Persons are then able to edit their profile by clicking on any text field such as blood-type or gender.
+Clients are then able to edit their profile by clicking on any text field such as blood-type or gender.
 To save their profile, click on the "Save Changes" button.
 Their edits are now saved.

 #### AC2
-To log in, Click on the "Login as Person" button and find your Name or ID in the list.
+To log in, Click on the "Login as Client" button and find your Name or ID in the list.
 Click "Sign in".
-The Person can only edit their own page and not be able to access any other Person's profiles.
+The Client can only edit their own page and not be able to access any other Client's profiles.

 #### AC3
-Multiple Persons are saved once they are created, so to verify that multiple Persons exist, go to "Login as Persons" and you should be able to see multiple profiles.
+Multiple Clients are saved once they are created, so to verify that multiple Clients exist, go to "Login as Clients" and you should be able to see multiple profiles.
 To verify that their information is also stored, you can sign in as them and view the saved data.

 #### AC4
-The Person (once signed in) is only able to view their profile as they are set to a Person status, not a Clinician or Admin status.
+The Client (once signed in) is only able to view their profile as they are set to a Client status, not a Clinician or Admin status.

 ## Story 12